 Section 7.6 Compensation.
 No officer shall receive any compensation for services performed in the conduct of the Corporation’s business; provided, that (i) nothing herein contained shall be construed to preclude any officer from serving the Corporation in some other capacity and receiving compensation therefore; and (ii) any officer may be reimbursed for reasonable expenses incurred in performance of their duties.

 Section 7.7 Chair: Powers and Duties.
-The Chair shall preside at all meetings of the Board of Directors of the Corporation, unless he or she appoints a member of the Board or another officer to fulfill the President’s duties at meetings, and shall be an ex-officio member of all committees.
+The Chair shall preside at all meetings of the Board of Directors of the Corporation, unless he or she appoints a member of the Board or another officer to fulfill the Chair’s duties at meetings, and shall be an ex-officio member of all committees.
 The Chair shall have such other powers and shall perform such other duties as the Board of Directors may from time to time prescribe to the Chair.
 No employee of the Corporation shall serve as Chair of the Board of Directors or hold any other title with similar responsibilities.